 If the answer is yes then your fish may be infected with “white spot disease”, also known as “Ich” or “Ick”.

-What is white spot disease?
+What is ick?

-If you notice white spots on any of your fish then you must act quickly to treat it, otherwise the disease will spread to all of the fish in your tank – eventually killing not only the fish that originally showed symptoms, but all of your other fish too!
+If you notice white spots on any of your fish then you must act quickly to treat it.
+If you don’t, the ick will spread to all of the fish in your tank.
+This will not only kill the fish that originally showed symptoms, but all of your other fish too!

-Each ick parasite can divide up to 10 times to produce more parasites, each of those can then divide up to 10 times to produce even more, and so on, you start to get an idea of how quickly it can spread!
+Each ick parasite can divide up to 10 times to produce more parasites… each of those can then divide up to 10 times to produce even more… So you can imagine how quickly ick can spread!

 What causes white spot?

 White spot disease doesn’t just happen – it has to be introduced to a tank or pond from an outside source.

 How to treat white spot disease

-As already mentioned, white spot will kill a fish if left untreated and it is a very infectious disease.
-This means that it won’t just kill the fish that is showing symptoms (white spots) but will eventually kill all of your fish unless you quickly treat your tank and kill the parasites!
-Here’s what to do if you see white spots on your goldfish:
+White spot will kill a fish if left untreated and it is a very infectious disease.
+This means that it won’t just kill the fish that is showing symptoms but will eventually kill all of your fish.
+You must quickly treat your tank and kill the ick parasites at the first sign of symptoms!